Conversations

 Conversation flow

 Conversation flow refers to the sequence of interactions between a user and a chatbot during a conversation.
 It typically follows a simple pattern, where the conversation is initiated, the user sends a message, and the chatbot responds with a message.
 However, conversation flow can also be more complex, depending on the capabilities and needs of the chatbot and the user.
-For example, the chatbot may ask additional questions to gather more context or provide multiple responses to break up the back-and-forth nature of the conversation.
+For example, the bot may ask additional questions to gather more context or provide multiple responses to break up the back-and-forth nature of the conversation.

 Basic Conversation Flow